Business Gas Prices

 However, unlike homes, companies pay VAT at the standard rate and the climate change levy on top of their gas bills.

-The standing charge in a business gas tariff is charged daily regardless of whether your business actually uses any gas.
+The standing charge in a business gas tariff is charged daily regardless of whether your business uses any gas.
 This fixed charge can seem like an unnecessary daily expense, but it’s worth remembering the business gas standing charge pays for:

 Most buildings in the UK are designed to rely on gas for heating purposes, but some are already beginning to phase this out in anticipation of net-zero by 2050 by: